celery/celery/CONTRIBUTING.rst

 - **Status: Needs Test Case**

   The issue or PR needs a test case.
-A test case is either a sample code that can reproduce the issue or, a unit or integration test which should not pass and verifies the issue or bug.
-This is usually requested from the person who reported the issue.
+A test case can be a minimal code snippet that reproduces an issue or a detailed set of instructions and configuration values that reproduces the issue reported.
+If possible a test case can be submitted in the form of a PR to Celery's integration suite.
+The test case will be marked as failed until the bug is fixed.
+When a test case cannot be run by Celery's integration suite then it's better to describe in the issue itself.

 - **Status: Needs Verification**